 This king is confirmed by seals of Tarkondemos found during excavations of Hattusa.
-Other tablets of the capital of the Hittites mention that country of Mira as one of the countries of Arzawa.
-The cities names appear there, especially under the reign of Kupanta-Kuranta king of Mira.
+Other tablets of the capital of the Hittites mention that this country of Mira was one of the countries of Arzawa.
+The city name appears there, especially under the reign of Kupanta-Kuranta king of Mira.
 Kupanta-Kuranta is known to have sent letters to Ramses II of Egypt.

-Today, historians approach the ancient Anatolian city names of those known in the Greco-Roman period.
+Today, historians compare the ancient Anatolian towns names with these known during the Greco-Roman period.
 This implies a continuity of human occupation from the 3rd to the 1st millennium BC, far from being universally accepted.
 Yet on this site, this is the criterion mainly put forward in relation to the following additional argument: the stabilization of names through the use of writing in the region since the 3rd millennium BC.

 It should reflect the action of rivers over time.
 Miletus and Ephesus were Greco-Roman ports, while today these two cities are far from the sea.
 This reality two thousand years ago was even more accentuated there three or four millenium years ago.
 So some current plains near the sea, should not exist.